 But what happens, if things do not work as expected.

 What happens if the connection from the actor to the TRX service gets dropped.
-The calling service has no idea, whether the money transfer succeeded or not.
+The calling service has no idea whether or not the money transfer succeeded.

 - Did the transfer service execute the request?
 Did it only fail to return a response to the calling service?